braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/braze_currents/event_glossary/customer_behavior_events.md

 ## End Session Event

 {% apitags %}
-Sessions, Users, Behaviors
+Sessions
 {% endapitags %}

-Data accumulates when a user triggers session events.
-Use this data to track when users start and end sessions.
+This occurs when a user exits your application, therefore ending the current session.
+Use this data to track when sessions end, and along with the appropriate session start event, calculate the duration of their time in a session.

 {% alert tip %}
 When a user starts their first session, both a `FirstSession` and a `SessionStart` event are fired.